-Where possible use Times for the text font and Symbol for the Greek and special characters.
+Where possible use Times for the text font and Symbol for Greek and special characters.

 Use the word processing formatting features to indicate Italic, Greek, Maths, Superscript and Subscript characters.

-Check the final copy of your paper carefully, as any spelling mistakes and errors will be faithfully translated into the typeset version.
+Check the final copy of your paper carefully, as any spelling mistakes and errors that are not caught in copyediting will be faithfully translated into the typeset version.

 Enter carriage returns to obtain spacing between lines, paragraphs, references etc. The space required is generated automatically by the typesetters.

 Use double spaces after each sentence within a paragraph.